 Evacuations happen for many reasons but there are really only two types: urgent evacuations and planned evacuations.
 You need emergency evacuation plans ready for both kinds.

-Before you begin packing that emergency kit, you need to first consider why you might need to evacuate.
+So before you begin packing that emergency kit, you need to first consider why you might need to evacuate.
 If you have specific scenarios in mind, and then one of them suddenly becomes a reality, there’s a good chance that your brain won’t lapse into normalcy bias, causing you to waste precious minutes or hours.

 An Urgent Evacuation is one in which you have zero time to think; you can only react.

-The smell of smoke and realization that your home is on fire is not the time to inform the kids how to get out of the house, run around scooping up family heirlooms, cash, and vital documents, and then yell at everyone to meet you in the front yard!
+The smell of smoke and the realization that your home is on fire is not the time to inform the kids how to get out of the house, run around scooping up family heirlooms, cash, and vital documents, and then yell at everyone to meet you in the front yard!
 Fire spreads too quickly to allow for any of that.

 All of these events will require you to get out of the house as quickly as you can.
 A few others are: